Heuvelton, New York

 Heuvelton is an incorporated village in St. Lawrence County, New York, United States.
 It is approximately 6 mi southeast of the city of Ogdensburg, in the Town of Oswegatchie.
 It is the only village in the town.
 Route 812 bisects the village, and is named State Street within the village boundaries.
-As of the 2010 census, the village had a total population of 714.
+As of the 2020 census, Heuvelton had a population of 722.

 History

 The settlement that became Heuvelton was originally named "Fordsburgh" after Nathan Ford, the man who has since become known as the "Father of St. Lawrence County".
 He is known to have established a second home in the village (principal home in Ogdensburg) and assisted in some of the area's early development.
 Early on, the location was also called "East Branch," in reference to its location on the east branch of the Oswegatchie River.
 The current name was assumed in 1832 to honor Jacob Van den Heuvel, an immigrant from The Netherlands, who invested in several extensive improvements including mill construction, marking the first notable economic growth in the early community.

 The McCadam Cheese Company was founded in Heuvelton in 1876 by William McCadam.
 The Heuvelton packaging plant has closed.